-Big data analytics tools are used to analyze collections of data and for developing predictive and prescriptive models.
+Big data analytics software is used to analyze collections of data and for developing predictive and prescriptive models.
 Embedding these models within modernized business process applications can improve business productivity and value.
 At the same time, big data analytics tools are designed to easily scale to employ the resources that are typically available in a big data platform.

-In general, the techniques that big data analytics tools frequently provide aren't new; however, it's only recently that the power of data mining algorithms has been adapted to empower the mainstream business user with predictive and prescriptive analyses of data sets featuring a combination of large volumes, a variety of data types and variable structures.
+In general, the techniques that tools for big data analytics frequently provide aren't ; however, it's only recently that the power of data mining algorithms has been adapted to empower the mainstream business user with predictive and prescriptive analyses of data sets featuring a combination of large volumes, a variety of data types and variable structures.

-From a user perspective, big data analytics is still an emerging enterprise capability, with inherent risks and requisite time investments to achieve the expected benefits.
+From a user perspective, big data analytics is still an emerging enterprise capability, with inherent risks and requisite time requirements to achieve the expected benefits.
 How can you determine whether big data analytics is appropriate for your organization?
-Here, we examine how the business use cases dovetail with fundamental data drivers such as volume, variety, etc., to highlight how using big data analytics tools can yield measurable value.
+Here, we examine how the business use cases dovetail with fundamental data drivers, such as volume and variety, to highlight how using big data analytics can yield measurable value.

 Types of big data to analyze

 Mobile data.
-As Internet-connected smartphones and tablets become ubiquitous, the apps deployed on these devices are capable of tracking and communicating numerous events.
-These range from in-app transactions (including recorded events such as a product search) to demographic or status reporting events (such as reporting a new geocode when there's a change in location).
+As internet-connected smartphones and tablets become ubiquitous, the apps deployed on these devices are capable of tracking and communicating numerous events.
+These range from in-app transactions -- including recorded events, such as a product search -- to demographic or status reporting events, such as reporting a geocode when there's a change of location.

-With the different types of data in mind, big data analytics tools can be a reasonable investment if your organization is considering any of these applications:
+With these different types of data in mind, tools for big data analytics can be a reasonable investment if your organization is considering any of the following applications:

 Customer analytics.
 This includes analyzing customer demographics, behaviors and characteristics to develop models for segmenting customers, predicting churn and making next-best-offer recommendations to help with customer retention.

 Social media analytics.
-The content that streams across social media channels provides ample opportunities for analyzing customer sentiment and identifying brand risks when negative information is promulgated about a company's products.
+The content that streams across social media channels provides ample opportunity for analyzing customer sentiment and identifying brand risks when negative information is promulgated about a company's products.

 Cybersecurity.
 Massive cybersecurity attacks on companies such as Target, Sony and Anthem highlight a growing need for businesses to rapidly recognize when cyberattacks occur.
 Identifying potential attacks involves building analytical models for monitoring massive amounts of data reflecting network activities and corresponding access behaviors to identify suspicious patterns that might indicate a breach.

 Plant and facility management.
-As more devices and machines are Internet-enabled, organizations are able to collect and analyze streaming sensor data indicating continuous measures of power usage, temperature, humidity and contaminant particles, among a myriad of potential variables.
+As more devices and machines become internet-enabled, organizations are collecting and analyzing streaming sensor data indicating continuous measures of power usage, temperature, humidity and contaminant particles, among a myriad of potential variables.
 Models can be developed for predicting equipment failures and scheduling pre-emptive maintenance to keep items in working order without interruption.

 Pipeline management.
-Energy pipelines are increasingly fitted with sensors and communications capabilities.
+Energy pipelines are increasingly being fitted with sensors and communication capabilities.
 Continuous streams of sensor data can be analyzed for local and global issues that indicate a need for observation or maintenance.

 Supply chain and channel analytics.
-Analyzing warehouse inventory, point-of-sale transactions and shipments via a variety of channels (e.g., trucking, rail, shipping) results in predictive analytical models that can help with pre-emptive replenishment, inventory management strategies, logistics management, route optimization and notifications when delays imperil timely deliveries.
+Warehouse inventory, point-of-sale transactions and shipments can be analyzed via a variety of channels, including trucking, rail and shipping.
+This results in predictive analytical models that can help with pre-emptive replenishment, inventory management strategies, logistics management, route optimization and notifications when delays imperil timely deliveries.